 Baptist Church, less than a mile from his home.

 most of them, were Anabaptists (later known as Mennonites) in the

 village of Richterswil of Canton Zurich in Switzerland, but were

-probably forced to flee that country because of religious persecution by
+forced to flee that country because of religious persecution by

 followers of the Swiss Protestant Reformer Ulrich Zwingli.